 Money transfer service 2

 The first thing that catches Akash’s attention is the hefty fee involved in transferring money to a cash pick-up centre.
 As his father has a bank account, he chooses to use the services of the second money transfer company, through which his parents stand to receive extra money.
 Going forward, Akash plans to compare his options before each transfer.

-If you wish to send money to Bangladesh from New Zealand, several aspects require your attention.
+If you wish to send money to Bangladesh from New Zealand, these are some things to consider.

-- Turnaround time.
+Turnaround time.
 Transfers to bank accounts can take one to 10 days or more.
-Money transfer companies typically taking less time than banks.
+Money transfer companies typically take less time than banks.
 If you wish to send money to a cash pick-up centre, the transfer can take place almost instantly.